New Global Student Prize launched to reward special skills, global impact | Education

 New Global Student Prize launched to reward special skills, global impact

-A new USD 55,000 Global Student Prize that offers a new platform to highlight the efforts of extraordinary students making an impact on learning and society at large was launched on Tuesday by the research arm of education firm Chegg and UK-based Varkey Foundation.
+A new USD 50,000 Global Student Prize that offers a new platform to highlight the efforts of extraordinary students making an impact on learning and society at large has been launched by the research arm of education firm Chegg and UK-based Varkey Foundation.

 As the sister prize of the annual USD 1 million Global Teacher Prize, the new Chegg.Org student award will be open to students worldwide who are at least 16 years old and enrolled in an academic institution or training and skills programme.
 Part-time students as well as students enrolled in online courses will also be eligible.

 ''Students throughout the world during the pandemic have shown great strength, focus and determination to keep learning and keep fighting for their future.
-They deserve huge praise and recognition for never giving up,'' said Lila Thomas, Head of Chegg.org.
+They deserve huge praise and recognition for never giving up,'' said Lila Thomas, Head of Chegg.org, after the launch of the prize on Tuesday.

 ''These students will now be charged with helping to solve some of the greatest challenges in history.
 The Global Student Prize has been launched to shine a light on their stories and listen to their voices.
 After all, it is their dreams, their insights and their creativity that will help to build the future,'' she said.